Updated: November 2022

-The lack of people contributes to lower costs all around.
-Since Slovakia is in Central Europe bordering the Eastern side, it is much cheaper than other Central and Western European countries.
+The lack of tourists contributes to lower costs.
+Since Slovakia is in Central Europe bordering the Eastern side, it is more affordable than other Central and Western European countries.
 The budget you’ll need for this capital city is far less than what you’ll need in other capital cities.
 I spent three days here total and spent 140€ ($160)* and I did everything I wanted to do from ordering more food than I could eat, a pub crawl, and sunset pano views from a tower overlooking the city.
-Bratislava is cheap, but in the BEST way.
+Bratislava is affordable.

 The People Make It Better

-I somehow ended up at a protest by the Bratislava castle.
+I somehow ended up at a protest near the Bratislava castle.
 There was a group of young college students covering it for a documentary.
 They may have also recorded me asking one of them questions, so I may end up in their documentary 👀.
-These are the kind of experiences I live for and that help me enjoy a place more so than if I stuck to the tourist spots.
+These are the kind of experiences I live for and that help me enjoy a place more.

 *This total includes all the meals I ate, coffee I drank, activities I participated in, and bus tickets to and from the city.
 I have a whole list of everything I purchased and how much it cost which I’ll gladly share if you’re interested!